Associate of Applied Science in Computer and Networking Technology

 - Proficiency in PC architecture, troubleshooting and repair.

 - The installation, configuration, basic administration and troubleshooting of the current prevalent operating systems.

 - Basic computer and network system administration.

 - The configuration and maintenance of network and computer system security including security incident response.

 - Proper documentation, customer service skills, phone and closing skills.

-- The ability to think critically and solve problems.
+- The ability to think critically and solve problems within the domain.